simpleanalytics/docs/_docs/31_integrations/80_google-tag-manager.md

 permalink: /install-simple-analytics-with-google-tag-manager
 ---

 You can embed our script via Google Tag Manager.
 We have an official Community Tag.
-Here is how to install this tag:
+Here is how to install this tag.

+Start at [the Google Tag Manager homepage](https://tagmanager.google.com) and follow the instructions:

 {%
   include video.html